KaiShunOleander/ansible-ksw-02/README.md

 - The passwords of the database are kept in a vault.
 You either generate a new vault for each group or define the vault_db_password variable in the groups_var file with the other variables.
-The location of the file containing the vault passphrase is configured in `ansible.cfg` ( Default contains 'VerySecret' )
+The location of the file containing the vault passphrase is configured in `ansible.cfg` ( Deos-asset Roles
-- Compressed database backup files are send to the backup system.
-The ports that are used for these backups are configured in the file 'infrastructure.def'

-  Roles
   ------
 - control        : install optional tools for the control host